-Community Mental Health Work
+Community Mental Health Worker

 Community Mental Health Workers provide practical support to people impacted by mental illness to assist with aspects of ‘every day’ life, assisting people to achieve their goals and build independence.
-This could involve assisting people with budgeting, cooking, household cleaning, grocery shopping, socialising, accompanying people to medical appointments and transport needs.
+This can involve assisting people with budgeting, cooking, household cleaning, grocery shopping, socialising, accompanying people to medical appointments and transport needs.

 In the course of the role, Community Mental Health Workers will encourage personal growth by building a strong rapport, role modelling, fostering a sense of belonging, and acceptance.

 Community Mental Health Workers are key to achieving MIFWA’s mission and vision by genuinely working alongside people to achieve their aspirations.

 Peer Workers are people who apply their lived experience expertise to their role in mental health.
 They can work across a number of areas in the mental health services.
 Their most common role is peer support, directly supporting people experiencing mental illness, or their family and carers, by sharing their lived experience.

 Peer workers support people in their recovery and caring journey as well as improving the capacity of services and systems to do the same.
 The range of roles and functions a peer worker may undertake is growing.
 MIFWA has family and carer peer roles, as well as lived experience peer worker roles.